buidiaconseil/SurveyExperimantalDesign/README.md

     - in opening a public market for a large budget
     - in paying new licenses

-- Q5 : What are the principals reasons of a failure in innovative projecttime, the cost or the complexity that break your innovation plan  ?
+- Q5 : What are the principals reasons of a failure in innovative project  ?
    - time
    - complexity
    - budget
    - supervising

-- Q6 : Do you need advanced or packaged solution as Conversationnal agent or Data mining  ?
+- Q6 : On your future development of innovative solutions, do you need :
+    - packaged solution
+    - cloud based
+    - customization
+    - consulting
-- Q7 : Do you have a suficient budget o tinvest in innovation as Block Chain AI or Cloud?
+- Q7 : For innovative solution as Block Chain, AI or Cloud, what is the reason of a non adoptive plan ?
+   - complexity
+   - time
+   - budget
 - Q8 : Will you invest more in the future ?
 - Q8 : do you need more time or money to invest more  ?
 - Q9 : Are you using external consultant to help you to growth your solution  ?